 When my Rheumatologist suggested that I may be allergic to sugar, I was blown away.
 I had never heard of such an allergy.

 I went home and began to research this oddball thing she had said to me.
 Low and below, I had all the symptoms of having a sugar allergy.

 If we eat foods that cause inflammation, pain is what our bodies will produce.
 On the other hand, we can eat anti-inflammatory foods and it will help to create a peaceful environment in our bodies.

 The moment I realized I don’t just consume sugar, it consumes me, was the moment my life changed.

-I was able to eat sugar my entire life, all the way up until I was about 40 years old.
+I was able to eat sugar my entire life, up until I was about 40 years old.
 Once I had a hysterectomy and gallbladder removal, my body no longer metabolized food like it did before.

 Instead of feeling bad for what I have to give up, I have learned to be glad for the knowledge I am gaining.